victoriamccray/Hackathon/CONTRIBUTING.md

 ### Submit a Pull Request

-# Contributing to [Project Name]

-Thank you for considering contributing to [Project Name]!
+Thank you for considering contributing to this project!
 Your contributions help make this project better for everyone.
-Whether you're interested in submitting specific research findings, software solutions, or other types of contributions, we appreciate your involvement in our community.
+Whether you're interested in submitting specific research insights, software solutions, or other types of contributions, we appreciate your involvement in this initiative.

 ## How to Contribute

 ### Research Solutions

-If you have specific research findings, insights, or solutions that you would like to share with the community, we welcome your contributions!
+If you have specific research findings, insights, or solutions that you would like to share with the broader open source and open community, we welcome your contributions!
 To submit your research solutions to the repository, please follow these steps:

 1. **Fork the Repository**: Click the "Fork" button at the top right corner of this repository to create your own copy of the project.